GLOBAL MARKETS-Dollar gains on ECB stimulus talk, stocks decline

 * Global equity markets decline after record peaks Thursday

-* Oil prices ease after gaining on Ukraine tensions (Adds close of European bond, stock markets)
+* Oil prices ease after gaining on Ukraine tensions (Adds opening of U.S. markets, byline, dateline; previous LONDON)

 By Herbert Lash